GoogleCloudPlatform/cloud-opensource-java/example-problems/grpc-testing-missing-truth/README.md

 extends grpc-testing's `AbstractTransportTest`.
 The test fails because of `NoClassDefFoundError: com/google/common/truth/Truth`.

+This missing dependency will be fixed in grpc-testing:1.20.0.

 ## How to run

 Run `mvn test` to reproduce the issue.